Selwonk

 —Early Careers Leader, North America, Global Insurance

 • “The ExecOS framework just clicked for me.
-I immediately started using it to prepare for a meeting with our VP of HR around our intern conversion strategy.
+I immediately started using it to prepare for a meeting with our VP of HR about our intern conversion strategy.
 I even shared it with my boss and the rest of our TA leadership team, and it sparked a really strong reaction.
 It gave us a clear way to think about how we’re showing up as leaders, and the timing couldn’t have been better heading into the new year.”

 —Early Careers Manager, Global Manufacturing Company